 Also, it should be noted, that if the source contains the direct current (DC) in its spectrum, it can introduce artifacts, which are not physical (Li et al., 2013).
 Therefore, additional filtering has to be used for the lowest frequencies by a high-pass filter.
-For such filtering we have used a 5th order Butterworth lowpass filter with cutoff frequency of 300 Hz, and a 3th order Butterworth highpass filter with cutoff frequency of 2 Hz.
 The final spectrum of this modified source is almost flat in the range 5-100 Hz but decreases rapidly for f < 3 Hz and f > 1000 Hz.

-We placed the source in the FDTD grid at the pole ( $\theta = 0^{\circ}$ ) in radial direction in nodes with i = 0 - 6, which corresponds to the source length L = 6 km.
-Also, for the implementation of the source into the FDTD grid we took into account the lightning stroke speed, and for our analysis we used $v=10^8$ m/s (Rakov, 2007).
+We placed the source in the FDTD grid at the pole ($\theta = 0^{\circ}$) in radial direction in nodes with i = 0 - 6, which corresponds to the source length L = 6 km.
+Also, for the implementation of the source into the FDTD grid we took into account that the lightning stroke has a finite speed (Rakov, 2007).
 We assumed a cloud-to-ground (CG) discharge and implemented it by the time delay between adjacent nodes in the source.